 Content addressing is a true computational advancement in the way that we think about adding and retrieve content on the web.
 We can take existing databases and use the various parts of the IPFS protocol to build clusters of nodes that are serving content in the form of IPLD structures.

 IPLD enables futureproof, immutable, secure graphs of data the essentially are giants Merkle Trees.
 The advantages of converting a relational database or key value db into a merkle tree are endless.
+The main difference between IPFS and IPLD is that IPFS is concerned with the storage of large data, or files, whereas IPLD is concerned with the storage of data structures.

 The data and named links gives the collection of IPFS objects the structure of a Merkle DAG — DAG meaning Directed Acyclic Graph, and Merkle to signify that this is a cryptographically authenticated data structure that uses cryptographic hashes to address content.